bvinoth186/notes/cheat.md

   - check health of your resources 	(can send notifications if the resource is unavailiable)
 - To access S3 static website through Route 53 -> A IPv4 address with Alias = Yes
 - To route traffic to ELB through Route 53 -> A IPv4 address with Alias = Yes
-- To route traffic to RDS through Route 53 -> CNAME - Canonical with Alias = Yes
+- To route traffic to RDS through Route 53 -> CNAME - Canonical with Alias = No
+- To route traffic to Cloudfront through Route 53 -> create an alias record point to cloudfront distribution
 - Can route traffic to
   - CloudFront
   - Ec2